dantheman454/habit_app/README.md

 - The server hosts the built Flutter web assets from `apps/web/flutter_app/build/web`.
 - The assistant uses a two-call pipeline (router → propose → validate/repair → summarize), with SSE streaming at `/api/assistant/message/stream`.

+## Testing
+- Tests run against an isolated test database at `data/test/app.db` and will not touch your local data in `data/app.db`.
+- The full test runner cleans the isolated test DB and then runs unit + integration tests.
+Ensure the server is running, or use the helper that starts/stops it automatically:
+  - Server already running: `npm test`
+  - Start server automatically then run tests: `npm run test:with-server`
+  - Unit only: `npm run test:unit`
+  - Integration only (server must be running): `npm run test:integration`